muralitheda/apache-spark/spark-internal-dynamics-walkthrough.md

 ## What errors have you faced while debugging your spark code?

-Here’s the **updated Spark debugging errors table** with an additional column for resolutions:

 | **Error Type**                   | **Description / Cause**                                           | **Example / Notes**                                                       | **Resolution / Fix**                                                                    |
 | -------------------------------- | ----------------------------------------------------------------- | ------------------------------------------------------------------------- | --------------------------------------------------------------------------------------- |